EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 It's stereo just like **Stella Obscura** but much more relaxing for people to adjust their eyes to.
 The caveat of course is that you need to build a rather odd viewing contraption with the mirror and all that.
 For what it's worth, it the depth effect worked very well.

 If you should give it a try, the mouse button activates the player's jetpack thruster in order for the player to gain elevation.
-Moving the mouse left and right moves the jet-pack'd player left and right, white moving the mouse verticaly actually moves the player in and out of depth.
+Moving the mouse left and right moves the jet-pack'd player left and right, white moving the mouse vertically actually moves the player in and out of depth.
 In this way you can circumnavigate the "tripod" in stereo.

 ### Thief of Baghdad: